Skip to content

 • Most studios in Gibraltar come fully furnished

-• The market is very tight: the best units go word-of-mouth before they are listed
+• The market is very tight: the best units go word-of-mouth before they are listed publicly

-• Facebook groups and local noticeboards are your best real-time sources
+• Facebook groups and local noticeboards are your best real-time sources alongside the portals

 What Is a Studio Flat in Gibraltar?

-A studio flat in Gibraltar is typically a single open-plan room combining living space and bedroom, with a separate bathroom and usually a small kitchen area or kitchenette.
+A studio flat in Gibraltar is typically a single open-plan room combining living space and bedroom, with a separate bathroom and a small kitchen area or kitchenette.
 Sizes vary from around 25 to 45 square metres.
 In a territory with some of the most limited land in Europe, studio flats represent the entry level of the rental market.
 They are not a compromise, they are a deliberate lifestyle choice for people who want to live in Gibraltar without the cost of a one or two-bedroom apartment.

 Most Gibraltar studios are furnished.
-This is the default rather than the exception, because a significant chunk of the rental market is made up of people relocating from abroad or cross-border workers who arrive without furniture.
+This is the default rather than the exception, because a significant part of the rental market is made up of people relocating from abroad or cross-border workers who arrive without furniture.
 Unfurnished studios exist but they are rarer and tend to sit in older buildings.

 Studio Flat Prices by Area in 2026

-Area Monthly Rent Range Notes
+Area Monthly Rent Range (agents' estimates) Notes

-Town Centre £900 to £1,100 Best value, central, older stock
+Town Centre ~£900 to £1,100 Best value, central, older stock

-Midtown / Glacis Estate £950 to £1,200 Mix of old and newer developments
+Midtown / Glacis Estate ~£950 to £1,200 Mix of older and newer developments

-Ocean Village £1,100 to £1,400 Modern builds, marina views, premium finish
+Ocean Village ~£1,100 to £1,400 Modern builds, marina views, premium finish

-Europort / Queensway £1,000 to £1,300 Quieter, slightly removed from Main Street
+Europort / Queensway Quay ~£1,000 to £1,300 Quieter, slightly removed from Main Street

-South District £1,000 to £1,250 Residential feel, less tourist activity
+South District ~£1,000 to £1,250 Residential feel, less tourist activity

 Who Rents Studios in Gibraltar?